InsertKoinIO/koin/docs/reference/koin-android/start.md

 }
 ```

 This replaces the `startKoin` function that is usally used in `onCreate`.
+The `koinConfiguration` function is returning a `KoinConfiguration` instance.

 :::info
 `KoinStartup` avoid blocking main thread at for startup time, and offers better performances.